FelixOnline/v2/content/articles/2011-2-3-does-watching-tv-ruin-your-life.md

 imported: true
 comments:
  - value: >
      The sad fact remains that the most ubiquitous artistic medium of the world today is a passive one.
+The audience sits there, absent, distant and detached in their underpants.,The sad fact remains that the most ubiquitous artistic medium of the world today is a passive one.
 The audience sits there, absent, distant and detached in their underpants.

 # Article Taxonomies
 categories: